Equilibris/Discord-Hack-Week-Harpocrates/README.md

 # Discord-Hack-Week-Harpocrates
-A simple to use discord cryptography bot
+is simple to use open source discord cryptography bot

 Harpocrates has 2 main cyther methods: